Exciting Safaris and culture tours to Africa.

 Lounge area at Tinga Camp overlooking the dried up Tinga River

-Spotting Wildlife On Zakouma Wildlife Drives
+Spotting Wildlife On Game Drives

-Throughout my stay, I went on several game drives.
-Since the park has low visitation, it was extremely rare to see another vehicle.
-I would share my drives with other guests who were also staying at Tinga Camp.
+At Tinga Camp, the game drives are shared with other guests.
 On one of the afternoon drives, I was the only guest, so my guide wanted to take me to find the large herds of elephants, numbering in the hundreds.
 To reach the large herds, we had to travel quite some distance from the camp.

 The herd was very different from other herds that I have observed in Africa as they were extremely skittish.
 It’s quite bizarre to see the largest land animal in the world run in fear.
 Unfortunately, this was understandable.
 It wasn’t long ago that they were being hunted mercilessly by poachers.